-- Children's views are sought as an ongoing process, this then feeds into the termly review procedure - When appropriate children are invited to annual review meetings
+- Children's views are sought as an ongoing process, this then feeds into the termly review procedure - Children's views are collected as part of the Annual Review process.

 What arrangements are in place for assessing and reviewing children and young people's progress towards outcomes?